sujayy1983/Home-Device-Automation-Framework/README.md

 ### Issues
 - Container network and home network are different so issue discovering in containerized version
-- Failure to discover an IP for BoseSoundtouch/Philips hue bridge results in page crash corresponding page crash.
-Should display a message and exit gracefully.
 - No logging in the initial commit
 - Cached device info should be used more intelligently than now
-- Need to parallelize OS detection for faster response
 - Improvements in REST abstraction
 - Code assumes that ip address ending with '.1' is Gateway
 - Lots of code restructing shall be done soon and comply with coding standards

 ### Docker implementation